 Experiences are when you learn from your mistakes and find a solution next time.
-This simple principle occurs in team and individual sports.
+This simple principle occurs in a team and individual sports.

 “The cowards never started and the weak died along the way.
 That leaves us, ladies and gentlemen.
 Us.”